Jonasitoelprogramador/Milestone3/README.md

 ### Colour Scheme

-There are three main colours: off white, green and dark blue.
+There are three main colours: off white, light brown and dark blue.
 These colours was chosen both for their colour harmony and to allow for high levels of contrast for UX purposes.

 ### Typography

+The font used across this site is inherited from the bootstrap body class.
+There are various different font and backup fonts, however, on Safari and Google Chrome the font selected is Helveltica Neue and on Microsoft Edge the selected font is Helveltica.

 ## Wireframes